 Provide workers with training on cleaning and disinfecting procedures, adequate supplies, and access to required personal protective equipment.

-Wear a well-fitted and well-constructed non-medical mask when:
+Wear a well-fitting and well-constructed mask when:

 you’re in a shared space (indoors or outdoors) with people from outside of your immediate household